hunter-teacher-cert/reg_assignments-SAYbaw/FinalProjectSabaughSpring22/assignment.md

 	open GreenbergHank042522unix.png

 Your image preview program should open and you can see your work.
-Now close that preview program and get back to the command line.
+Now close that preview program and get back to your terminal.
 We do not need that directory named “gawk”.
 Let’s remove that with the remove directory command (NOTE: the following command only removes empty directories.
-Use rm -r ‘remove recursively’ to remove a folder and all its contents, however, use this with extreme caution.)
+Use rm -r ‘remove recursively’ option '-r' to remove a folder and all its contents, however, use this with extreme caution.)

 	rmdir gawk